a-y-man/join-actors/README.md

       matching algorithm and code generation macros.
       - `matching`: Contains all implemented join pattern matching algorithms
         - `Matcher.scala`: The matcher trait that is implemented by the different join pattern matching algorithms.
-        - `MatchingAlgorithm.scala`: An enumeration used for selecting an algorithm
+This also contains the `MatcherFactory` implementation that every matcher must implement.
         - `brute_force`: The brute-force matcher implementation.
         - `immutable`: The stateful tree-based matcher implementation.